klahnakoski/mo-sqlite/README.md

 # More SQLite!

-Multithreading for Sqlite, plus utils
+Multithreading for Sqlite, plus expression composition

 ## Multi-threaded Sqlite